-Creme Brulee (Crème Brûlée) with a beautiful Mastic flavour
+Creme Brulee (Crème Brûlée) with a beautiful Mastic flavor

 We all know the classic Creme Brulee.
 This recipe is a bit different; instead of using just vanilla or lemon/orange zest for aroma, we also used the amazing Chios mastic.

-For this recipe try to find the original Chios mastic with its unique flavour, as there are imitations available that do not have the same taste.
+For this recipe try to find the original Chios mastic with its unique flavor, as there are imitations available that do not have the same taste.

 - 7 egg yolks (6 if using large eggs)